nielsenjared/nielsenjared.github.io/content/blog/javascript-array-data-structure/index.md

 * What is the difference between arrays in JavaScript and other languages?

 Arrays in (most) programming languages cannot store different data types.
+Can store different data types but best practice is to not.
+@TODO: Why?

 In JavaScript, (almost) everything is an object, including arrays.
-The JavaScript array object contains property/value pairs where the property name corresponds with the array index.
+The JavaScript Array object contains property/value pairs where the property name corresponds with the array index.
 You guessed it.
 Because it’s an object, the property name is a string and not an integer.
 Because they are objects, they are not as efficient as arrays in other languages.

-Can store different data types but best practice is to not.
-@TODO: Why?

 * Arrays in JavaScript
 Basics